 "Yes, ma'am," the captain replied with a nod when they stopped beside a white door marked with a caduceus, a short herald's staff entwined by two serpents that formed a double helix surmounted by wings.
 "I believe your talents could get us off the ground."

-Jiro opened the door to the Infirmary and peered inside the darkened room.
+Jiro opened the door to the sickbay and peered inside the darkened room.
 "Go on in," he said, handing the slateboard back to Merlin.
 "I'll see if I can find Connie."

-The wolf turned on the light and then found a padded roller stool where he could sit down.
-He pulled his tail up into his lap, rolling the stool back so that he could lean against the wall, and then set the slateboard on the floor at his feet.
+The wolf tapped on the light and then found a padded roller stool where he could sit down.
+He pulled his tail around into his lap, rolling the stool back so that he could lean against the wall, and then set the slateboard on a counter.